World class: Bode Miller launches winter sports academy - WHIZ News

 Bode Miller’s go-for-broke, risk-taking style on the slopes put him in a class by himself.

-Now, school’s in session for that sort of knowledge — a crash course in avoiding those crashes on the course.
+Now, school is in session for that sort of knowledge — a crash course in avoiding those crashes on the course.

-The retired American ski racer will partner with the Institute for Civic Leadership Academy to launch a Bode Miller winter sports academy.
+The retired Olympic champion ski racer will partner with the Institute for Civic Leadership Academy to launch a Bode Miller winter sports academy.

 Down the road, Miller envisions opening an actual school near Big Sky, Montana, where he and his family make their winter home.